google-research/google-research/kws_streaming/experiments/kws_experiments_30k_12_labels.md

 ## Models training and evaluation:

-Now we can run below commands with "--train 0" which will evaluate the model and produce accuracy report with TFLite modules.
-If you would like to re-train model from scratch then you should: set "--train 0" and remove model subfolder inside of $MODELS_PATH
+If your model is already trained then you can specify "--train 0" which will evaluate the model and produce an accuracy report with TFLite modules.
+If you would like to re-train model from scratch then you should: set "--train 1" and remove model subfolder inside of $MODELS_PATH

 There are two options of running python script.
 One with bazel and another by calling python directly shown below:
 ```shell